Hillary Clinton 2016 presidential campaign: LGBT community

 Clinton made LGBT rights a central issue in her campaign.
-In addition to promoting broader LGBT rights, she also advocates for the right for transgender people to serve in the military.
-In the past few years, her public position on same sex marriage and "Don't ask, don't tell" (a Bill Clinton-era law preventing openly LGB people from serving in the military) has changed, although she expressed no regret over her previous views.
+In addition to promoting broader LGBT rights, she also advocated for the right for transgender people to serve in the military.
+In the few years prior to the campaign, her public position on same sex marriage and "Don't ask, don't tell" (a Bill Clinton-era law preventing openly LGB people from serving in the military) had changed, although she expressed no regret over her previous views.

-Clinton's stance on LGBT rights, like many Democrats, has shifted over time with public opinion.
-She opposed same-sex marriage, "favoring arrangements like civil unions", a position which "largely tracked public opinion".
-In 2004, she opposed a proposed constitutional amendment to ban same-sex marriage, and in 2006 she said she would not oppose an effort by New York State officials to legalize same-sex marriage.
+Clinton's stance on LGBT rights, like many Democrats, had shifted over time with public opinion.
+As First Lady and a Senator, she had opposed same-sex marriage, "favoring arrangements like civil unions", a position which "largely tracked public opinion" of the time.
+In 2004, she had opposed a proposed constitutional amendment to ban same-sex marriage, and in 2006 she said she would not oppose an effort by New York State officials to legalize same-sex marriage.
 In March 2013, she formally stated her support for same-sex marriage after stepping down as Secretary of State, stating she supported it "personally and as a matter of policy and law."
 In 2016, her Twitter account stated conversion therapy for minors should be ended.

 Clinton condemned Indiana's Religious Freedom Restoration Act.
 She supported the Obergefell v.
 Hodges ruling.
 She also endorsed the Equality Act of 2015.

 In December 2015, Clinton published a plan for LGBT rights.
 The next month, the Human Rights Campaign endorsed her for president.
 She criticized Bernie Sanders for calling the Human Rights Campaign "part of the establishment."

 In March 2016, in an interview with MSNBC at Nancy Reagan's funeral service, Clinton credited Reagan with starting the national conversation about AIDS.
 Clinton's comments drew heavy criticism from LGBT groups and the media, who said that the Reagans had ignored the issue, causing Clinton to apologize and retract her statement.

 In October 2016, Clinton became the first major-party presidential candidate ever to write an op-ed for an LGBT newspaper, writing for Philadelphia Gay News.